volodymyrhudyma/blog/content/blog/2020-05-02-understanding-this-in-javascript.md

 * `bind` function can bind it to any object:

-  *The reason, why we haven't included bind to the previous point is because bind returns new function which can be called later with passed context.
+  *The reason, why we haven't included bind to the previous point is because bind returns a new function which can be called later with passed context.
 In case of call or apply, the function gets invoked immediately.*

 ```javascript
 const fullName = john.getFullName.bind(andrew); // Prints nothing, has to be invoked